dmaccaline/Project1/README.txt

 4.) cmake --build .

 To Run:
-in directory containing the files, run the command:
+in the build directory made with the above commands, run the command:

 ./progtam_1 <int>